netbofia/genURL/README.md

 ## Basic idea

-Sorry not must time to detail this project.
+Sorry not much time to detail this project.

 But in short this has the purpose of allowing to serve a directory and its children directories so you can see via web browser what is on your server.
 And enable sharing of certain files directly from your server via http.